Cisco’s Silicon One G300 as the dominant AI networking fabric, competing with Broadcom’s Tomahawk 6 series

 AI Silicon Market Share of Key Players:

-NVIDIA, with its extremely popular AI GPUs and CUDA software ecosystem., is expected to maintain its market leadership.
+• Nvidia, with its extremely popular AI GPUs and CUDA software ecosystem., is expected to maintain its market leadership.
 It currently holds an estimated 86% share of the AI GPU market segment according to one source [2.].
 Others put NVIDIA’s market AI chip market share between 80% and 92%.

 Big tech companies, including Google, Meta, Amazon, and Apple—are designing their own custom AI silicon to reduce costs, accelerate performance, and scale AI across industries.
 Yet nearly all rely on TSMC for manufacturing, thanks to its leadership in advanced chip fabrication technology [3.]

-For example, Google recently announced Ironwood, its 7th-generation Tensor Processing Unit (TPU), a major AI chip for LLM training and inference, offering 4x the performance of its predecessor (Trillium) and massive scalability for demanding AI workloads like Gemini, challenging Nvidia’s dominance by efficiently powering complex AI at scale for Google Cloud and major partners like Meta.
+• Google recently announced Ironwood, its 7th-generation Tensor Processing Unit (TPU), a major AI chip for LLM training and inference, offering 4x the performance of its predecessor (Trillium) and massive scalability for demanding AI workloads like Gemini, challenging Nvidia’s dominance by efficiently powering complex AI at scale for Google Cloud and major partners like Meta.
+Ironwood is significantly faster, with claims of over 4x improvement in training and inference compared to the previous Trillium (6th gen) TPU.
+It allows for super-pods of up to 9,216 interconnected chips, enabling huge computational power for cutting-edge models.
+It’s optimized for high-volume, low-latency AI inference, handling complex thinking models and real-time chatbots efficiently.

 Other AI Silicon Facts and Figures: